gurditsingh/hydeout/_posts/test.md

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep5_tt7.JPG?raw=true)

  ### 1. Using with Timestamp
 You can provide the timestamp or date string as an option to the DataFrame reader.
-User can see the history and select the appro
+User can see the history and select the appropriated version of the Delta table.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3MzE1MDYxNCwxNTg3Mjk5OTAyLC03NT
+eyJoaXN0b3J5IjpbMTk0NDEyODgzOSwxNTg3Mjk5OTAyLC03NT
 kyMzE3NzgsOTYxMTU4Njc0LC0xNzM1MjcyNzIzLC0xNDEyMjE2
 MTAsMTExODczNDkxLDE5NjY1MTY3NjksODUxMzU3MTAyLC0xNT
 U3ODMxNjY5LC0xMjE1Njk0MjEzLC0xNDMxMTAzMjgyLC0xNzIw